openstack/ironic/doc/source/admin/networking.rst

 VIF Attachment flow
 -------------------

-When creating a VIF, the action occurs against the Neutron Networking Service, such as by using the ``openstack port create`` command, and then the port ID is submitted to Ironic to facilitate a VIF attachment.
+When creating a virtual interface (VIF), the action occurs against the Neutron Networking Service, such as by using the ``openstack port create`` command, and then the port ID is submitted to Ironic to facilitate a VIF attachment.

 ..
 NOTE::
    Instances created with Nova can have a Neutron port created under a variety